 Double cleansing may sound like a lot of effort, but it can actually make your skincare routine much easier.
 Cleansing twice instead of once can give your skin the most thorough cleaning imaginable, without compromising its barrier functions.
 It is somehow gentler yet more effective than cleansing once, especially for those who wear a full face of makeup or a lot of sunscreen.

-The wonderful thing is that you don’t have to have a multi-step K-beauty skin care routine to benefit from adding the double cleansing method to your life.
+The wonderful thing is that you don’t have to have a multi-step K-beauty skin care routine or the best face cleansers to benefit from adding the double cleansing method to your life.
 If you’re intrigued by the notion of adding double cleansing to your beauty routine I’ve prepared a thorough guide to get you started.

 In this article: